nrw/PipesNotTears/README.markdown

 Pipes (Not Tears)
 =================

-Finding yourself searching for a good “Batman utility belt” framework for Swift projects?
+Finding yourself searching for a good Swift functional toolkit?

 Not really into adding extensions to `Array` because it isn’t very “Swifty”.